Hi there—Ryan Schnurr here.

 I’m currently an assistant professor in the Department of Humanities and Communication at Trine University.
 I’ve got a PhD in American Studies from Purdue University and an M.A. in Communication and Media Studies from the University of Illinois-Chicago.

-My work focuses on structures and infrastructures in popular media—energy imaginaries, cities and visual culture, television and post-9/11 affect, etc.
+My academic work focuses on structures and infrastructures in popular media—energy imaginaries, cities and visual culture, television and post-9/11 affect, etc.

-I do a lot of journalistic and public humanities work, collaborating with Indiana Humanities, Belt Magazine, and the Humanity and Technoscience (HAT) Lab at Northwestern University, among others.
+I also do a lot of journalistic and public humanities work, collaborating with Indiana Humanities, Belt Magazine, and the Humanity and Technoscience (HAT) Lab at Northwestern University, among others.

-Recently, I created and produced the podcast series Fire!, which Bill McKibben of The New Yorker called a “fascinating new podcast about some of the remarkable industrial fires in American history.”
+I created and produced the podcast series Fire!, which Bill McKibben of The New Yorker called a “fascinating new podcast about some of the remarkable industrial fires in American history.”
 (I talked about it here.)

 I used to edit Belt Magazine and still contribute there sometimes.